shambhavisivan/cs-ui-components/cs-ui-demo/src/GettingStarted.md

 The name attribute contains the name of the prop in question as defined in code.

 The types attribute is an array of strings, each containing a single primitive type the property can take on (e.g. `types: ['string', 'number']`) .
-If the type is not a data type per se, but a literal string, it is important to encompass it in single quotes to indicate that (e.g. `types: ['\'default'\', '\'1rem\']`).
+If the type is not a data type per se, but a literal string, it is important to encompass it in single quotes to indicate that (e.g. `types: ['\'default\'', '\'1rem\'']`).

 When a prop is typechecked with a custom type, the custom types attribute should be used.
 It holds an array containing data about the values the custom type can take on.
 It holds the name attribute and the types attribute, corresponding to the ones found a level above.